zuozhenggh/learning-library/developer-library/apex/proof-of-concept/regen-app/regen-app.md

 In this lab you will regenerate the application to create a better starting point for development.

 If you review the Milestones report and form you will see there are only four items.
-Secondly, after speaking to your end users you learn that they often want to enter in many milestones at once for a given project.
+Secondly, after speaking to your end users you learn that they often want to enter in many milestones at once for a given project

 ![](images/milestones.png " ")